Codeception/Codeception/docs/12-ParallelExecution.md

 ## Preparing Robo

 `Robo` is recommended to be installed globally.
-You can either do a global install with Composer or download `robo.phar` and put it into global executable path.
+You can either do [a global install with Composer](https://getcomposer.org/doc/03-cli.md#global) or download `robo.phar` and put it somewhere in PATH.

 Execute `robo` in the root of your project